 Citrus sweets are among my favorites when I need a lift – the bright zest and juice awakens the palate and invigorates the senses.
-These tangerine vanilla tea cakes almost sing out “Spring!” to me, light from whipped egg whites and dipped in a tangerine-flecked glaze.
+These tangerine vanilla tea cakes are light and fluffy from whipped egg whites and dipped in a tangerine-flecked glaze.

 I envision serving a tray of these tea cakes at Easter, or including them in a dessert buffet at a baby or bridal shower.
 Best of all, the recipe is completely flexible – use Meyer lemons or limes to add your own unique twist!